-Agency employees may view a 3-hour training on workplace accommodations from the Bureau of Labor and Industries (BOLI) at this link: Reasonable Accommodations in the Workplace.
-Please download the accompanying PowerPoint at this link (these links are accessible to current agency employees only).
-All employees who are interested in viewing this training will receive the full support of their manager in scheduling designated, uninterrupted time to complete the training.
+Agency employees and managers may view our required 2-hour training on workplace accommodations from the Bureau of Labor and Industries (BOLI) at this link: Reasonable Accommodations in the Workplace.
+Any employee who has not yet taken this training will receive the full support of their manager in scheduling designated, uninterrupted time to complete the training.
 In addition, agency managers are required to complete this training within 90 days of hire.
-Please note that this training was provided in June 2019.
-To access any updated information from BOLI, please visit their website (accessible to all users).
+Please note that this training was provided in June 2020.
+To access any updated information from BOLI, please visit their website. (accessible to all users).

 DAS - CHRO- Domestic Violence, Harassment, Sexual Assault, & Stalking: The statewide HR Policy 50.010.04 requires all current managers, supervisors, and human resources staff to receive training on the characteristics of domestic violence, harassment, sexual assault, and stalking; and applicable laws, policies, and procedures.
 This training meets the requirement and is accessible to all current State of Oregon employees.